 “Tres Leches put a powerful message in a good time…” Martin Douglas of KEXP wrote, and it is this element that has allowed Tres Leches to reach new growth both in audience and in artistry.
-Taking on larger stages and crowds, the band has pushed themselves to navigate new space.
+The band finds expression for life’s chaos and an escape from societal pre-destiny.

-Their audio/visual explorations coupled with bi-lingual tunes and the swapping of vocals and instruments led them to a sold out album release on September 28th at Clock-Out Lounge in Seattle.
-Tres Leches is using the enormous energy they are receiving from their new audience and putting it into performance art, audience participation and new collaborations.
+Their visual and audio explorations lead them to sold out shows where Tres Leches uses their enormous energy they receive from their audience and puts it into performance art, audience participation and collaborations.

-The album name, “Amorfo” translates to “Amorphous”, which the band believes represents the nature of expression and the endless possibilities that come from the vulnerability they share in their writing process.
+“Amorfo” translates to “Amorphous”, which the band believes represents the nature of expression and the endless possibilities that come from the vulnerability they share in their writing process.
 The album art is made by band member Ulises Mariscal who used collage to represent the album’s sound stemming partially from the trio’s ability to be open with each other about their history, challenges and strengths.
-Mariscal believes that himself being a painter, D’Alessandro being a videographer and Yates working in audio has enabled the band to open up to interdisciplinary forms of art and be, “without shape”.
+Mariscal believes that the band members creating across interdisciplinary artistic mediums has enabled the group to open up and be, “without shape”.

 The band is inspired by the likes of Benjamin Clementine, Deerhoof, Cafe Tacvba, X, Led Belly, Dios Malos, Gogol Bordello, Os Mutantes and The Clash.
 Described externally as “art punk”, “psych-tinged rock” and “evocative pop”, Tres Leches lovingly dubs themselves with the genre “Dark Basement”.